micro-manager/micro-manager.github.io/_pages/SequenceTester.md

 ## Real (wall clock) time is not simulated

-The SequenceTester devices intentially do **not** simulate real time behavior.
+The SequenceTester devices intentionally do **not** simulate real time behavior.
 That is, actions that would take significant time in real devices take almost no time, and the devices never sleep to simulate the passage of time.